 - Valence is the value we place on the reward.

-There are several theories about attribution, but Bernard Weiner’s Three-Dimensional Theory of Attribution proposed that the nature of the specific attribution like bad luck or not working hard enough was less important than the characteristics of that attribution as perceived and experienced by the individual.
+Bernard Weiner’s three-dimensional theory of attribution proposes that the nature of the specific attribution, such as bad luck or not working hard enough, is less important than the characteristics of that attribution as perceived and experienced by the individual.
 According to Weiner, there are three main characteristics of attributions that can influence how we behave in the future:

-Stability of the attribution is defined by pervasiveness and permanence where an example of a stable factor would be an employee believing that he or she failed to meet the expectation because of lack of support or competence versus an unstable factor, such as not performing well due to being ill or some temporary shortage of resources.
+Stability is related to pervasiveness and permanence; an example of a stable factor is an employee believing that they failed to meet the expectation because of a lack of support or competence.
+An unstable factor might be not performing well due to illness or a temporary shortage of resources.

-According to Weiner, stable attributions for successful achievements can be informed by previous positive experiences, such as completing the project on time and can lead to positive expectations, and thus higher motivation, for success in the future.
-In adverse situations, such as repeated failures to meet the deadline, can lead to stable attributions characterized by a sense of futility and can lead to lower expectations in the future.
+According to Weiner, stable attributions for successful achievements can be informed by previous positive experiences, such as completing the project on time, and can lead to positive expectations and higher motivation for success in the future.
+Adverse situations, such as repeated failures to meet the deadline, can lead to stable attributions characterized by a sense of futility and lower expectations in the future.

 Locus of control describes a perspective about the event as caused by either an internal or an external factor.
-For example, if the employee believes it was his or her fault the project failed, because of an innate quality such as a lack of skills or ability to meet the challenge, they may be less motivated in the future.
+For example, if the employee believes it was their fault the project failed, because of an innate quality such as a lack of skills or ability to meet the challenge, they may be less motivated in the future.

 If they believe an external factor was to blame, such as an unrealistic deadline or shortage of staff, they may not experience such a drop in motivation.

 Controllability defines how controllable or avoidable the situation was.
-If an employee believes they could have performed better, they may be less motivated to try again in the future than someone who feels factors outside of their control caused the circumstances surrounding the setback.
+If an employee believes they could have performed better, they may be less motivated to try again in the future than someone who believes that factors outside of their control caused the circumstances surrounding the setback.

-Douglas McGregor proposed two theories to describe managerial views on employee motivation: Theory X and Theory Y. These vastly different views of employee motivation have drastically different implications for management.
+Douglas McGregor proposed two theories to describe managerial views on employee motivation: theory X and theory Y. These views of employee motivation have drastically different implications for management.

-He divided leaders into those that believe most employees avoid work and dislike responsibility, Theory X managers, and Theory Y managers who say that most employees enjoy work and exert effort when they have control in the workplace.
+He divided leaders into those who believe most employees avoid work and dislike responsibility (theory X managers) and those who say that most employees enjoy work and exert effort when they have control in the workplace (theory Y managers).

-He proposed that to motivate Theory X employees, the company needs to push and control their staff through enforcing rules and implementing punishments.
+To motivate theory X employees, the company needs to push and control their staff through enforcing rules and implementing punishments.

 Theory Y employees, on the other hand, are perceived as consciously choosing to be involved in their work.
 They are self-motivated and can exert self-management, and leaders’ responsibility is to create a supportive environment and develop opportunities for employees to take on responsibility and show creativity.

-Theory X is heavily informed by what we know about intrinsic motivation, and the role satisfaction of basic psychological needs plays in effective employee motivation.
+Theory X is heavily informed by what we know about intrinsic motivation and the role that the satisfaction of basic psychological needs plays in effective employee motivation.

-Taking the theory X and Theory Y as a starting point, a third theory, Theory Z, was developed by Dr. William Ouchi.
+Taking theory X and theory Y as a starting point, theory Z was developed by Dr. William Ouchi.
 The theory combines American and Japanese management philosophies and focuses on long-term job security, consensual decision making, slow evaluation and promotion procedures, and individual responsibility within a group context.

-Its noble goals include increasing employee loyalty to the company by providing a job for life, focusing on the employee’s well-being, and encourages group work and social interaction to motivate employees in the workplace.
+Its noble goals include increasing employee loyalty to the company by providing a job for life, focusing on the employee’s wellbeing, and encouraging group work and social interaction to motivate employees in the workplace.

 Employee Motivation Strategies

-The implications of these numerous theories on ways of motivating employees are many.
-They vary with whatever perspectives leadership escribes to motivation and how that is cascaded down and incorporated into practices, policies, and culture.
+There are several implications of these numerous theories on ways to motivate employees.
+They vary with whatever perspectives leadership ascribes to motivation and how that is cascaded down and incorporated into practices, policies, and culture.

-The theory suggests that to help motivate employees, the organization must assure everyone feels appreciated and supported, is given plenty of specific and meaningful feedback, and has understanding and confidence in how he or she can grow and progress professionally.
+The theory suggests that to help motivate employees, the organization must ensure that everyone feels appreciated and supported, is given plenty of specific and meaningful feedback, and has an understanding of and confidence in how they can grow and progress professionally.

-To prevent job dissatisfaction, companies must make sure to address the hygiene factors by offering employees the best possible working conditions and fair pay that includes forming supportive relationships with them.
+To prevent job dissatisfaction, companies must make sure to address hygiene factors by offering employees the best possible working conditions, fair pay, and supportive relationships.

-Maslow’s Hierarchy of Needs pyramid, on the other hand, can be used to transform a business where managers struggle with the abstract concept of self-actualization and tend to focus too much on lower level needs instead.
-Chip Conley, the founder of the Joie de Vivre hotel chain and Head of Hospitality at Airbnb, found one way to address this dilemma by helping his employees understand the meaning of their roles during a staff retreat.
+Maslow’s hierarchy of needs, on the other hand, can be used to transform a business where managers struggle with the abstract concept of self-actualization and tend to focus too much on lower level needs.
+Chip Conley, the founder of the Joie de Vivre hotel chain and head of hospitality at Airbnb, found one way to address this dilemma by helping his employees understand the meaning of their roles during a staff retreat.

 In one exercise, he asked groups of housekeepers to describe themselves and their job responsibilities by giving their group a name that reflects the nature and the purpose of what they were doing.
 They came up with names such as “The Serenity Sisters,” “The Clutter Busters,” and “The Peace of Mind Police.”

-These designations provided a meaningful rationale and gave them a sense that they were doing more than just cleaning and were instead “creating a space for a traveler who was far away from home to feel safe and protected.”
+These designations provided a meaningful rationale and gave them a sense that they were doing more than just cleaning, instead “creating a space for a traveler who was far away from home to feel safe and protected” (Pattison, 2010).
 By showing them the value of their roles, Conley enabled his employees to feel respected and motivated to work harder.

-Praising employees for showing an improvement or using the correct methodology, even if the ultimate results were not achieved, can encourage them to improve and reframe setbacks as learning opportunities continuously.
-This can foster an environment of psychological safety that can further contribute to them seeing that success is controllable through the use of different strategies and setting achievable goals.
+Praising employees for improvement or using the correct methodology, even if the ultimate results were not achieved, can encourage them to reframe setbacks as learning opportunities.
+This can foster an environment of psychological safety that can further contribute to the view that success is controllable by using different strategies and setting achievable goals.

-Theories X, Y, and Z show that some of the most impactful ways to begin or to strengthen a journey to build a thriving organization are to craft organizational practices that build autonomy, competence, and provide a sense of belonging.
+Theories X, Y, and Z show that one of the most impactful ways to build a thriving organization is to craft organizational practices that build autonomy, competence, and belonging.
 These practices include providing decision-making discretion, sharing information broadly, minimizing incidents of incivility, and offering performance feedback.